-I don’t think I’d ever got over my education at that point.
-Emotionally I was still struggling with the fact that I felt I had failed in school.
-I couldn’t emotionally move on because no one else was owning up to being responsible, so I continued to carry the guilt.
+I have never got over my education.
+Emotionally I was struggling with the fact that I felt I had failed in school.
+I couldn’t emotionally move on because no one else was taking responsibility, so I carried the guilt.

-I had already thrown my school reports away because it hurt to read them and that added to my guilt.
+I had already thrown my school reports away because I couldn’t bear to read them and that added further to my guilt.
 It would go on to take me another 26 years to do something about it.
-At the age of 44 I went back to study, but this time I chose a course I had an interest in that would allow me to try to excel.
+At the age of 44, I went back into study, but this time I chose a course I had an interest in, that would allow me to try to excel.

-I also chose distance learning because it was something I felt I could tackle and it worked.
-I had tutors I could call on, but by that time I had already learned how to work from my intuition and didn’t feel I needed them.
-I couldn’t study full time because my concentration was poor, so I studied a little each day and that seemed to work.
+I chose distance learning because it was something I could tackle.
+I had tutors I could call on, but by that time I had learned to work from my intuition and didn’t feel the need.
+My intuition was my eyes and ears.
+I couldn’t study full time because my concentration was poor, so I studied a little each day and that worked.
 I was making headway for the first time.
 It felt good.

-I have now gone on to complete three on line accredited Diploma courses and passed each course with a Distinction.
+I have completed a few accredited Diploma courses and passed each course with a Distinction.
 I have put my success down to a culmination of being able to work from my intuition, working at my own pace and not putting myself under too much pressure.
-All three courses needed to be completed within 2 years.
+Each course needed to be completed within 2 years.

-Because I had grown in confidence and had begun to understand my life a little more, I felt it was the right time for me to physically do something to change parts of my past.
-I couldn’t emotionally move on without it, perhaps that’s why I kept going back to thoughts around school.
+I had grown in confidence and had begun to understand my life a little more, now it was the right time for me to physically do something to change parts of my past.
+I couldn’t emotionally move on without it; it was the reason why I kept going back to thoughts about my failings in school.
 This was to be my first ever change.